Rei-SwitchBot/faq/en-us/Keypad.md

 6. After unlocking the Lock with a passcode, press your finger against the fingerprint sensor and check if there is a sound and indicator light from the Keypad Touch.
 7. Fingerprints may experience some wear and tear from daily activities.
 Try registering a clearer fingerprint, like one from your pinky finger, to unlock your Lock.

+---
+### Troubleshooting Only One Lock Responds When Operating Dual-Lock with SwitchBot Keypad Touch

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please confirm that the firmware version of your Keypad Touch is 2.4 or newer.
+If not, update it near the device via the SwitchBot app → Keypad Touch → Gear Icon → Firmware & Battery.

+2. Check if you can control the Dual-Lock using SwitchBot app.

+3. Cancel the dual-lock in the following order: SwitchBot App → Lock → gear icon→ Dual Lock mode → cancel Dual Lock mode.

+4. Set up dual-lock one more time.

+5. Pair the dual-lock with Keypad Touch.